 "We got the bonus point which is what we wanted.
 Namibia made it very tough for us, especially at the contact area,'' Wales captain Sam Warburton said.
 But "The game broke up in the second half.
 The boys showed their skills and we got 12 tries, which will be important for points difference at the end of the group.''

-Namibian locks Nico Esterhuyse and Heinz Koll combined almost immediately to reply with a long-range try sparked from an intercept in the 53rd which delighted the 14,710-strong Stadium Taranaki crowd.
+Wales took a 36-0 lead when big prop Gethin Jenkins threw a dummy to slice through the defensive line and then sprinted up field before barging his way over the tryline.
+Namibian locks Nico Esterhuyse and Heinz Koll combined almost immediately for a long-range try sparked from an intercept in the 53rd which delighted the Stadium Taranaki crowd.

 The predominantly amateur Namibia team finished with four heavy defeats in 17 days, including an 87-0 loss to defending champion South Africa last week.

-Wales, which opened with a one-point loss to South Africa, edged into second spot in Pool D with wins over Samoa and Namibia and a match remaining against Fiji.
+Wales, which opened with a one-point loss to South Africa, edges into second spot in Pool D with wins over Samoa and Namibia and a match remaining against Fiji.